Ellis Jenkins was born in Church Village, spent his early years in Beddau and was educated at Bryn Celynnog Comprehensive School.

-Jenkins captained the Blues in the 2018 European Challenge Cup final victory over Gloucester in Bilbao.
+Jenkins captained the Blue and Blacks in the 2018 European Challenge Cup final victory over Gloucester in Bilbao.

 Having made his senior international debut during the 2016 tour to New Zealand, Jenkins captained Wales for the first time two years later, as they completed a clean sweep in the summer fixtures against Argentina and South Africa.

 The back row suffered a serious knee injury the following November in a man of the match display against South Africa.
 Two years later, he made a long awaited return to action and his performances for the Blue and Blacks earned a recall into the Wales squad for the Autumn Nations Series, where he would feature against Springboks.